-The 2019 Australasian Aid Conference will run from 18-20 February, and as part of the pre-conference program a series of four report and book launches will be open to the public.
-They will cover the role of ASEAN, Australian development policy, addressing inequality and marginalisation, and peace and justice in the Pacific.
+The 2019 Australasian Aid Conference ran from 18-20 February, and as part of the pre-conference program a series of four report and book launches were open to the public.
+They covered the role of ASEAN, Australian development policy, addressing inequality and marginalisation, and peace and justice in the Pacific.

 Engendering transformative change in international development 3pm, Barton Theatre

 The Sustainable Development Goals are grand ambitions for ending poverty, protecting the planet, and ensuring prosperity for all.
 But these are impossible without addressing other issues, such as inequality and marginalisation.
 Gillian Fletcher’s new book Engendering transformative change in international development brings together theoretical perspectives on social change, gender, intersectionality and forms of knowledge, concluding with proposals for revitalising a change agenda that recognises and engages with intersectionality and practical wisdom.

 Chair: Kuntala Lahiri-Dutt, Professor at ANU.